 In Figure \ref{fig:strat_halo_fp} we show example proton spectra from the stratified-halo calculation and compare them to AMS-02 and Voyager data (\citealt{aguilar_2015}; \citealt{cummings_2016}; for AMS-02 we only consider $E \gtrsim 10$GeV, as measurements of lower-energy CR protons are strongly affected by solar modulation).
 We take $z_0=500$pc as our base height.
 For the CR source term ($=2Q$, see eq. \ref{eq:adv_diff_turb}) we take a supernova rate of 1 per 100 years (every supernova injecting $10^{50}$ ergs of CR energy) with a spectral slope $\gamma_{\rm inj}=4.3$.
 We assume that the spatial variation of $f$ below $z_0$ is small, so that $f(z_0) \approx f(0)$.
 At the base we take $n_{\rm th}=0.005{\rm cm}^{-3}$ and $B = 1 \mu$G. The domain of our calculation extends from $z_0$ to $z_{\rm max}=20$ kpc.
+We include ionisation losses as described in Section \ref{sec:sc_single_phase} and eq. \ref{eq:steady_lin_sol_loss}, which we assume occur in a disk of neutral-gas density $1.25 \ {\rm cm^{-3}}$ and half-thickness 200 pc.
 Turbulence at the base is injected on scales $L=z_0=500$pc.
 As our fiducial spatial scalings we take ${\rm v_A} \sim z^{0.5}$ ($\lambda_1 = 0.5$) and $S \sim z^{-1}$ ($\lambda_2 = 1$), as described in the paragraph above.
 We show the proton spectrum for the fiducial parameters and scalings as the solid line.
 We also show how variations around the fiducial scalings affect the spectrum.
 Interestingly, according to this mechanism of spectral steepening, small changes in the spectral slope as a function of CR energy in MW data are the result of changes in the spatial profiles with increasing distance from the galaxy.

 The cutoff in the spectra in Figure \ref{fig:strat_halo_fp} is set by $z_{\rm max}=20$kpc.
 We could in principle shift the cutoff to higher energies by increasing $z_{\rm max}$ (or $r_{\rm max}$ in spherical geometry), but our adopted scalings would not hold indefinitely and would likely be different in the CGM relative to the near-disk environment.
 Thus, in the stratified-halo model it remains true that self-confinement cannot explain CR observations at high energies and there remains a need for additional scattering.